EneaDrago/Waiter-Robot/readme.md

 ## Waiter robot simulation

 This project simulates a waiter robot.
-The robot consists of a 7-DOF robotic arm mounted on a mobile base equipped with 3 omnidirectional wheels.
+The robot consists of a 6-DOF robotic arm (UR5 inspired) mounted on a mobile base equipped with 3 omnidirectional wheels.
 The robot is capable of navigating an environment using an RRT* planner and reaching a sequence of poses with its arm, while carrying a tray in its hand.

 ## Requirements